A Different Kind of Special Needs Care

-“Gary’s Gang” was established in 2007/2008 when New Generations began admitting special needs adults into their program.
+“Gary’s Gang” was established in 2007/2008 when New Generations began admitting special needs adults into their caregiver program.
 We recognize the need for specialized programming with our special needs adults, which is why our programs are directed towards all levels of learning disabilities.
 Our daycare for adults with special needs in Florence and Marion, South Carolina offers a structured program to help participants maintain their sense of individual identity, independence and self-esteem.

 All of our participants are safely integrated into the community.